cs1302uga/cs1302-tutorials/unix/unix-getting-started.rst

    zsh%

-The shell is just another way to interact with computer.
+The shell is just another way to interact with the computer.
 Think of it as an interface that allows you to type your commands on the keyboard instead of clicking icons on the screen.
 Both interfaces allow you to do the same things, just in a different way.
 These days, all students are familiar with the point-and-click graphical windowing systems